yesworkflow-org/yw-prototypes/README.md

     Configuration Name         Value
     ------------------         -----
-    extract.comment            Single-line comment delimiter in source files extract.language           Language used in source files
+    extract.comment            Single-line comment delimiter in source files extract.factsfile          File for storing prolog facts about scripts extract.language           Language used in source files
     extract.listfile           File for storing list of extracted comments extract.sources            List of source files to analyze